Math is really quite important in business.

 For a Confidence Interval of +/-5, you would need to check 278.
 This means that if your quality checking results indicated that performance was 92%, you could be confident that the real results would be somewhere between 87% and 97%.

-You don’t have to calculate this yourself – there are a range of free tools available online – just google ‘Sample Size Calculator’.
+You don’t have to calculate this yourself – there is a range of free tools available online – just google ‘Sample Size Calculator’.

 Math is really quite important in business.
-These are the top 5 concepts that we use regularly in business that are the most poorly understood.
+These are the top 5 concepts that we use regularly in business that is the most poorly understood.

 There are many more of course – what would you have included in this list?